Scalingo/documentation/_posts/internals/2000-01-01-x-request-id.md

 passed to your application containers.
 The header is called `X-Request-ID`.

-If the `X-Request-ID` header is already defined by the client, it won't be overriden except if it doesn't respect the following format:
+If the `X-Request-ID` header is already defined by the client, it won't be overridden except if it doesn't respect the following format:

 * 20-128 alphanumerical characters and the symbols `+`, `=`, `/` and `-`.